 How to reduce daily stress levels

-Reducing the amount of stress in your life (or how you think about things you cannot change) is a worthwhile goal -- especially as a person with diabetes.
+Reducing the amount of stress in your life (or how you think about things you cannot change) is a worthwhile goal.

 Bouts of stress are normal and can be hard to avoid, but if you are regularly stressed by something, it is probably time to work on reducing or eliminating that stress.

 If you are regularly stressed about your life situation then something’s got to give, and it shouldn’t be your health.